frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 pooled to produce an occurrence table.

 In this second part of the pipeline, we will:
+1. pool metadata (amplicon distributions, local clustering results),
 1. pool fasta samples and dereplicate,
-1. pool metadata (amplicon distributions, local clustering results)
 1. clusterize the whole dataset,
 1. detect chimeras,
 1. *cleave* (separate un-correlated sub-clusters; complement to `lulu`),